 — Robert Zarr, MD, founder of DC Park Rx

 We need to think about parks holistically—the greener spaces and acreage as well as hard surfaces.
 Parks contribute to biodiversity that we need as a species to survive.
 They also help mitigate climate change impact.
 Having green infrastructure contributes to our air quality and to our water quality—some parks provide storm water retention and water filtration and flooding control.
 In a heat wave or when air conditions are unavailable, urban residents can go to a park and get some relief and companionship.

 The power of parks is that they transcend age, ethnicity, race, income, politics and geography.
 You know the park is working if you show up on a Sunday, or better yet any day, and see people on a bike or on foot, playing games that celebrate culture and activity from bocci ball to basketball to chess.
 Space that isn’t programmed for particular activities gives us freedom to explore and to discover, to see butterflies and birds and spy larger animals.
 I see that as a necessary part of our culture and humanity—the free space to play, to gather or to simply be by yourself.
 We have a need for parks and green space, and to connect with nature, just as surely as we have a need for water.
 They feed our souls.

 — Sharon Roerty, Senior Program Officer, Robert Wood Johnson Foundation

-Teresa Mozur is a Creative Strategist at the Robert Wood Johnson Foundation.
-She oversees editorial strategy for the Culture of Health Blog.
+Teresa Mozur, a former creative strategist at the Robert Wood Johnson Foundation, contributed to the Culture of Health Blog.